Pig's Breakfast

-Pig's Breakfast (also known as Off the Air) is an Australian science fiction children's comedy television series by Mark Shirrefs and John Thomson that aired from 5 July 1999 to 22 October 2000.
+Pig's Breakfast (also known as Off the Air) is an Australian science fiction children's comedy television series created by Mark Shirrefs and John Thomson that aired from 5 July 1999 to 22 October 2000.

 Premise

 Two alien school kids named Grob and Meeba accidentally crash their galactic school bus into a television studio on Earth, Channel 9.
 A producer mistakes them for two actors in rubber suits, there to do a skit on her children's TV show.
 The aliens are such a hit that she hires them to host the show, whose ratings soar.
 Two children, Rodney and Lucy Green, discover the aliens' identity and help to keep them safe while they try to fix their bus and return home.